-If you believe an adult is being forced to participate in County Lines activity but they do not have needs for care and support this is still a crime and you should report this to the police (see Local Contacts).
+If you believe an adult is being forced to participate in criminal exploitation but they do not have needs for care and support, this is still a crime and you should report this to the police (see Local Contacts).

-Investigations into County Lines within Leicestershire Police is referred to as OP Gizmo.
+Investigations into criminal exploitation within Leicestershire Police is referred to as OP Gizmo.